trufflesuite/truffle/packages/truffle-artifactor/README.md

 });
 ```

 👏

 ### Features

-* Managing contract ABIs, binaries and deployed addresses, so you don't have to.
+* Manages contract ABIs, binaries and deployed addresses, so you don't have to.
-* Packaging up build artifacts into `.sol.js` files, which can then be included in your project with a simple `require`.
+* Packages up build artifacts into `.sol.js` files, which can then be included in your project with a simple `require`.
-* Including multiple versions of the same contract in a single package, automatically detecting which artifacts to use based on the network version (more on this below).
+* Includes multiple versions of the same contract in a single package, automatically detecting which artifacts to use based on the network version (more on this below).
+* Manages library addresses for linked libraries.

 See the following discussion for more features.